rileyburns707/DS-A_review/notes.md

 * If you wish to shrink the capacity you just do the reverse process
 * The new inner array has the same methods and pros/cons as a static array

+* Use ArrayList class for dynamic arrays
+    * Within the class there are a few defined members
+        * DEFAULT_CAPACITY = 10;
+            * default inital capacity if you do not set one
+        * Size
+            * Keeps track of how many elements are filled inside the array list

 ## Advantages
 1. Random access of elements,  O(1) - constant time
     * Thanks to indexing